oasislabs/oasis-gateway/docs/publicAPI.md

 ```
 // GetPublicKeyResponse is the response in which the public key
-// associated with the contract is provided
+// associated with the service is provided
 type GetPublicKeyResponse struct {
 	// Timestamp at which the public key expired
 	Timestamp uint64 `json:"timestamp"`